Comfort, Performance, and Productivity

 Simply standing all day is no answer, either.
 In some ways, that's even worse than sitting all day.

 Instead, it takes a combination of postures.
 From what I've read on the topic, office workers ought to rotate between three postures to maximize comfort and, perhaps, reduce opportunity for the sorts of health issues that a sedentary office lifestyle may bring about.

-Those postures are sitting for 25 to 30 minutes, standing for 25 to 30 minutes, and walking for that in-between time of 5 to 10 minutes, on an hourly cycle (or thereabouts).
+Adopt a 35/30/5 regimen.
+That's sitting for ≈ 35 minutes, standing for ≈ 20 minutes, and walking around for that in-between time of ≈ 5 minutes, on an hourly cycle (or thereabouts).

 You don't have to waste time during your 5-10 minute walking portion, either.
 We all have to get up occasionally to fetch something, use the loo, get a refreshment (water, please), etc. Just make sure you can do that a little bit each hour.

 Prices on so-called standing or "geek" desks are coming down.
 Some models have motorized tops with memory buttons that set the desk to any of several programmable heights.
 Touch a button and your desktop moves to the new height in seconds, making it all that much easier to move from sitting to standing and back again.

 Note that it takes some care to ensure your monitors and other desktop equipment have sufficiently long and well-managed cabling to make this a smooth operation.
 I can assist with all this!